opendocsg/slw-judgments-backfill/2002_SGHC_41/report.md

 15     Counsel for the Bank, Mr Tay, submitted that Ow had pleaded that he had drawn down the sum of $10,767,707.18 on 28 July 1997 to disc harge the BOA overdraft ac c ount.
 Therefore Ow had admitted that he was liable to the Bank for at least that sum.

 16     Order 27, r 3 relates to admissions of fac t, whether in the pleadings or otherwise.
-If the liability turns on a question of law or mixed law and fac t, admissions of fac t alone c annot determine the matter – see _Shunmugam Jayakumar v Jeyaretnam_ [1997] 2 SLR 172 at 35 & 36.
+If the liability turns on a question of law or mixed law and fac t, admissions of fac t alone c annot determine the matter – see _Shunmugam Jayakumar v Jeyaretnam_ <span class="citation">[1997] 2 SLR 172</span> at 35 & 36.
 Therefore where a defendant admits to negligenc e but denies c ausation there is no admission of liability – see _Blundell v Rimmer_ [1971] 1 All ER 1072 whic h is approved by the Court of Appeal in _Rankine v Garton Sons & Co Ltd_ [1979] 2 All ER 1185.
 There must be _"a clear admission of facts in the face of which it is_

 _impossible for the party making it to succeed"_ _per_ Sargant J. in _Ellis v Allen_ [1914] 1 Ch.
 904 at p.909.
 In that c ase the defendant’s c ounsel was not able to show how, with the admissions made, the defendant would be able to suc c eed in defending the ac tion.
 Sargant J. gave judgment against the defendant saying (at p.909):